 - Ascended Extra: Promoted from a Non-Player Character in Reversal to a sub-pilot in Original Generation.

-- Heroic Second Wind: Of sorts - when Duminuss appears for the penultimate time in Reversal, it's really joyous the Round Knights cannot stop it from getting what it wants.
+- Heroic Second Wind: When Duminuss appears for the penultimate time in Reversal, it's really joyous the Round Knights cannot stop it from getting what it wants.
 Suddenly, Raji makes his "malfunction" on the second Time Flow Engine work, Duminuss gets horribly wounded and the tables are turned in the Round Knights' favor.